Herero and Nama genocide: Pursuit into the desert

-This bold enterprise shows up in the most brilliant light the ruthless energy of the German command in pursuing their beaten enemy.
+This bold enterprise reveals in the most brilliant light the ruthless energy of the German command in pursuing their beaten enemy.
 No pains, no sacrifices were spared in eliminating the last remnants of enemy resistance.
 Like a wounded beast the enemy was tracked down from one water-hole to the next, until finally he became the victim of his own environment.
-The arid Omaheke [desert] was to complete what the German army had begun: the extermination of the Herero nation.
+The arid Omaheke was to complete what the German army had begun: the extermination of the Herero nation.